The Set, the Crew, and Some Cast Members

 Did the world really need Blade Runner?
 Was he really among the kinds that it took?

 Anyhow, where were we?
 Oh yeah, Mike and Kev, Friday Night, waiting for the human tide to come in.
-Mike has his head laying on the pillow of his arms, resting on the bar.
+Mike had his head resting on the pillow of his arms.
 Look forward.
-A man as big as a door was approaching.
-He wasn’t a stranger, but the boys behind the counter stiffened nonetheless.
+Uh-oh.
+A great big harbinger of things to come, a man as big as a door, loomed into view.
+He wasn’t a stranger, but the boys behind the counter stiffened all he same.
 This could go either way.